YAS-opensource/flask-boilerplate/README.md

 A boilerplate made for kick-starting your next flask project, with ready to go authentication(using JWT) module and a base REST api module.
 Godspeed!

+## Features

+- Out of the box Authentication with JWT
+- And extendable base module to create new API endpoints with ease.
+Supported methods are: GET, POST
+- Out of the box Authentication checker decorator that you can add to any endpoint!

 ## Installing dependencies

 - Install and run dependencies on virtualenv: